George Keith, 5th Earl Marischal: Later life

 On 14 April 1592 his wife Margaret, Countess Marischal, welcomed Captain Thomas Kerr or Carr and his brothers and friends to Dunnotar Castle, and they took command of the castle.
 At first it was thought they were agents of the Earl of Huntly and the lairds of Aberdeenshire began to assemble to recover the castle, but soon it was reported that the countess herself had invite Kerr to eject the earl's servants who had displeased her.
 In May 1592 the earl and his wife were at Perth and said to reconciled.

-He founded the Marischal College in Aberdeen in 1593 and was Royal commissioner to the Parliament of Scotland in 1609.
-In the early 1590's he inherited the title of Lord Altrie from an uncle, Robert.
+He founded the Marischal College in New Aberdeen in 1593 and was Royal commissioner to the Parliament of Scotland in 1609.
+In the early 1590s he inherited the title of Lord Altrie from an uncle, Robert.

 He rebuilt his family seat of Keith Marischal in 1589, and also constructed new buildings at Dunnottar Castle.
 He also built new harbours at Stonehaven and Peterhead, using Norwegian timber and employing the mason James Mackene.
 The earl had a fishing boat and house at Footdee in Aberdeen, as well as a townhouse between the Tolbooth and the Quay.
 Other houses included "Gubriell" near Dunfermline.
 In 1595 he bought a cargo of Norwegian timber for building Peterhead harbour from Thomas Ogilvy, with his ship, the Bonaventure.
 However, the ship did not belong to Ogilvy.

 The Earl employed a painter Andrew Melville or Mailling, who lived at Stonehaven.
 At Dunnotar Castle, the Earl reset a stone from the Antonine Wall and had it painted and gilded.
 The stone is now at the Hunterian Museum in Glasgow.
 His interest in classical epigraphy was shared by one of the Danish diplomats involved in negotiating the royal marriage, Paul Knibbe.

 He preferred literature to public affairs, and about 1620 he retired to Dunnottar Castle.
 He died there on 2 April 1623.